Land classifications

 Apportionment of land

-Whilst land classified as principal residence land is not ordinarily subject to land tax, section 26 of the Land Tax Act 2000 provides that, where that land is also used for purposes other than being the principal residence of the owner or a related person, the Commissioner is required to apportion the land value of the land between principal residence land (not ordinarily taxable) and general land (taxable).
+Section 26 of the Land Tax Act 2000 provides that, where the land is also used for purposes other than as the owner's or related person's principal residence, the Commissioner is required to apportion the land value of the land between Principal Residence Land (not ordinarily taxable) and General Land (taxable).

-Land tax is then payable in respect of any part of the land used exclusively for other purposes as though it were general land.
+Land tax is then payable for any part of the land used exclusively for other purposes as though it were General Land.

-Refer to the Land tax and apportionment of principal residence land guideline for additional information.
+Refer to the Land tax and apportionment of principal residence land guideline for more information.

 Back Home